EPCCed/eidf-docs/docs/access/index.md

 ### SSH Access to Secure Virtual Desktop Service

 SSH access to Secure Virtual Desktop VMs is **disabled** for security of the service, access is provided through the Guacamole web interface only.
-Access is described in the [Secure Data Room Quickstart](../services/securedataroom/quickstart.md) guide.
+Access is described in the [Secure Virtual Desktop Quickstart](../services/securedataroom/quickstart.md) guide.

 ## SSH Access to Computing Services